Skip to content

 ICT Usage in Households and by Individuals

 The survey is based upon simple random selection samples, and the results are therefore subject to statistical uncertainty.
 For the entire populations access to Internet the uncertainty is limited, since the degree of coverage is high.
 Uncertainty reflects variations in the collected data in comparison to the size of the sample.
 If all persons/families were identical with respect to access to and use of the Internet, then a sample size of 1 would in principle be adequate.
-The larger differences there are, the larger a sample is necessary to attain limited statistical uncertainty on the figures.

 Overall accuracy